 . . an afro ain’t never been about anything constricting or orderly, in the hierarchical sense.
 Rather, an afro is free-flowing, loving the wind.
 Changing, shifting and drifting on the breeze, bending this way, puffing out or just plain swaying gently from side to side, following the whimsical inclinations of the melanated person upon who’s head it is perched.
 An afro can be taken from, it can be added to, yet it still retains its own natural structure, its own spiral and bouncy nature.
 It is flexible, yet patterned.
 It is about synthesis and holism.
 It is about accepting the kitchens and working the waves on the crown.
 It is about dreading, locking and following the patterns of nature where they lead, yet following a laterally delineated order.
 It is about the interplay between dominant and recessive genes.
 It is about diversity.
 It is about knowing purposes and determining the placement of diverse variables within their proper context.

 From “What is Afrofuturism?” by Mark A. Rockeymoore

 I am an Afro-Black writer, educator, femme feminist, and cultural facilitator, living and working out of Ohio, with passionate interests in black feminism, the intimacy crisis in the black heteromantic sphere, feminist mothering, reproductive rights, body politics, mental health awareness, and the ways in which American pop culture reflects and refracts American political culture.

-I write for everyone, and I think anyone can get something out of what I have to say, but, the most ardent part of my effort goes toward dismantling forms of oppression and exploring forms of trauma in order to help those individuals for which America is made into a more difficult experience by violence, deprivation, negligence, exploitation, bigotry, and chauvinism.
+I write for everyone, and I think anyone can get something out of what I have to say, but the most ardent part of my effort goes toward dismantling forms of oppression and exploring forms of trauma in order to help those individuals for which America is made into a more difficult experience by violence, deprivation, negligence, exploitation, bigotry, and chauvinism.

 Michelle R. Smith